Tag: despair

 Jeremiah 30:12–22; John 12:36–43; Psalm 105:1-11 (read online ⧉)

 The people of Israel were in turmoil.
 Their kings changed allegiances to the bigger powers on the world stage.
 They were in the middle of two warring empires.
 They were devastated by war and taxes.
-Today’s passage in Jeremiah starts as a summary of the Israel is feeling.
+Today’s passage in Jeremiah starts as a summary of the pain Israel is feeling.
 The pain is the self-inflicted consequence of walking away from God.

 Many people walk far away from God, ways that we may never understand.
 They could have done (or be doing) things that make no sense from a logical, emotional, moral, or spiritual point of view.
 Just as the Israelites were blind, so are so many people today.
 Just like the Israelites, they do not realize that they cannot see.

-1) Is there someone in your that you feel is not walking in the light?
+1) Is there someone in your life that you feel is not walking in the light?
 Will you commit to pray for that person?

 • Mocking Truth?